Skip to main content

 )

-Agent follow-ups via run_id are cheap because the agent resumes from saved state rather than rebuilding.
-Every generate response includes a fresh edit_url and download_url.
+Agent follow-ups via run_id are cheap because the agent resumes from state — it’s not rebuilding the workbook, just applying the delta.
+Every generate response includes fresh edit_url and download_url.

-If the edit_url has expired (for example, a user returns to your dashboard the next day to reopen a document), call the generation endpoint again with the original run_id and a minimal prompt:
+If the original edit_url has expired (e.g. the user opens your dashboard the next morning and tries to reopen a doc from yesterday), call the generate endpoint again with the original run_id and a no-op prompt:

 curl -X POST "https://backend.overtenai.com/api/v1/excel/generate" \